Lucy Fry

-Lucy Elizabeth Fry (born 13 March 1992) is an Australian actress.
+Lucy Elizabeth Fry (born 14 March 1992) is an Australian actress.
 She is known for portraying Zoey in Lightning Point, Lyla in Mako: Island of Secrets, and Lissa Dragomir in the film Vampire Academy.
 Fry was also cast in Hulu's eight part miniseries 11.22.63 as Marina Oswald, wife of Lee Harvey Oswald, and played the lead in the 2016 Australian horror television series Wolf Creek and Tikka in the 2017 Netflix film Bright.
-Since 2019, she has portrayed Stella in the Epix series Godfather of Harlem.
+Since 2019, she has portrayed Stella Gigante in the Epix series Godfather of Harlem.